Get TEFL certified while living like a local in Prague!

 Students will also be required to bring a notarized copy of a clean criminal background check with them to Prague.

-$600 USD deposit is required to reserve your spot on the course; the remaining tuition is due 6 weeks before your course
+$600 USD Payment is required to reserve your spot on the course; the remaining tuition is due 6 weeks before your course

 What’s not included: